nitishxyz/teaFlix/README.md

 # teaFlix (BETA)
-a fully open-source, electron-react desktop client for webtorrent
+A fully open-source, electron-react desktop client for webtorrent, includes auto-metdata-retriever for movies as well as TV Shows.